OpenCloning/OpenCloning_landing_page/content/team/_index.md

     orcid: "https://orcid.org/0000-0002-7723-074X"
     affiliation: "University of Minho"
   - name: "Daniel García-Ruano"
-    bio: "Daniel García-Ruano studied experimental evolution in fission yeast during his PhD, gaining interest in computational approaches and reproducibility in science.
-He started collaborating with ShareYourCloning as a testing user to later dive in the code and implement new use cases.
-Currently, he is a non-tenured associate professor in Cell Biology at the University of Bordeaux, with a research intereset in machine learning for transcript classification."
+    bio: "I studied experimental evolution in fission yeast during my PhD, gaining interest in computational approaches and reproducibility in science.
+I started collaborating with [ShareYourCloning](https://shareyourcloning.org) as a testing user to later dive in the code and implement new use cases.
+Currently, I am a non-tenured associate professor in Cell Biology at the University of Bordeaux, with a research intereset in machine learning for transcript classification."
     image: "images/portraits/dani.jpg"
     github: "https://github.com/dgruano"
     twitter: "https://x.com/soybiotec/"